Free Inquiry

 Free Inquiry is a bimonthly journal of secular humanist opinion and commentary published by the Council for Secular Humanism, a program of the Center for Inquiry.
 Philosopher Paul Kurtz was the editor-in-chief from its inception in 1980 until stepping down in 2010.
 Kurtz was succeeded by Tom Flynn who worked as Editor in Chief until 2021.
 Paul Fidalgo was named editor in 2022, beginning with the October/November issue.
 Feature articles cover a wide range of topics from a freethinking perspective.
 Common themes are separation of church and state, science and religion, dissemination of freethought, and applied philosophy.
 Regular contributors include well-known scholars in the fields of science and philosophy.

 Controversy

 In Free Inquiry's April–May 2006 issue, the magazine published four of the cartoons that had originally appeared in the Danish newspaper Jyllands-Posten and that had sparked violent worldwide Muslim protests.
 Kurtz, editor-in-chief of Free Inquiry said, "What is at stake is the precious right of freedom of expression".
-The Borders Group refused to carry this issue in their Borders and Waldenbooks stores because of the cartoons.
+The Borders refused to carry this issue in their main and Waldenbooks stores because of the cartoons.
 The reason given by Borders for their decision was not sensitivity to religion but fear of violence.